ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 #### Interactive

-Your conda environments will **not** follow you into job allocations, so make sure to activate them after your [interactive job](/clusters-at-yale/job-scheduling/#interactive-jobs) begins.
+Your conda environments will **not** follow you into job allocations.
+Make sure to activate them after your [interactive job](/clusters-at-yale/job-scheduling/#interactive-jobs) begins.

 #### In a Job Script